influxdata/docs-v2/content/influxdb/v2.3/influxdb-templates/use.md

 After applying the template, InfluxDB responds with the following:

-- the stack ID for the stack that was created or updated
+- stack ID for the stack that was created or updated
-- the diff of added and removed resources
+- diff of added and removed resources

 {{% note %}}
 When applying templates, you must pass a token that has `write` permission for the